Canon G1 X Mark II vs T5i

 It is notable that the G1X Mark II offers wifi support, while the T5i does not.
 Wifi can be a very convenient means to transfer image data to an off-camera location.

-The G1X Mark II is a recent model that features in the current product line-up of Canon.
-In contrast, the T5i has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the T5i was succeeded by the Canon T6i.
+Both the G1X Mark II and the T5i have been discontinued, but can regularly be found used on eBay.
+The T5i was replaced by the Canon T6i, while the G1X Mark II was followed by the Canon G1 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon website.

 So how do things add up?
 Is the Canon G1 X Mark II better than the Canon T5i or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.